jordan-yee/clojure-webstack/README.md

 - ShadowCLJS-based client project with:
   - Reagent                         : ReactJS wrapper
   - Re-frame                        : State management

-> This project is intended for my own use, and reflects my own experience
-> regarding the best way to do things, which remains a work-in-progress.

 # Using as a Template